jaffaszt/MLX-Tzone/workshop/README.md

 ![](README_IMAGES/Register.png)

-# The Lab is base on https://github.com/IBM/MAX-Object-Detector#deploy-on-red-hat-openshift and run from there
+# The Lab is base on https://github.com/IBM/MAX-Object-Detector#deploy-on-red-hat-openshift
 We will deploy the Object Detector Model in three enviroments :
 1) Deploy with Docker on local
 2) Deploy on Red Hat OpenShift